 What You Need

-Aside from your stove, of course, you don’t need much to brew coffee using this old-fashioned method.
+Aside from your stove (or some other external heat source), of course, you don’t need much to brew coffee using this old-fashioned method.

 - Whole coffee beans of your choice

 - Coffee grinder

 - Spoon for measuring coffee

 Step One: Grind and Measure Your Coffee

 The first thing you’ll need to do is whip out your handy burr coffee grinder and your favorite great-tasting coffee beans — it’s time to grind!
 Percolators require coarse ground coffee (the same size you’d use in your handy French press coffee maker), so be sure your grinder is capable of producing this grind size before you begin.

 Once you’ve got your coarse grind ready, it’s time to measure.
 In most cases, an incorrect coffee-to-water ratio is the only thing standing between you and delicious cups of coffee.
 With that said, getting a good-tasting brew depends in part on the volume of your stovetop percolator, so you’ll need to measure your coffee accordingly.
 (Pro-tip: use a coffee scale for accuracy!)

 We recommend using about one tablespoon of coffee per cup of water, but feel free to adjust the ratio accordingly to meet your taste preferences.
 And remember: whatever fresh grounds you don’t use should be stored in an airtight coffee canister until you’re ready to brew again!